vallurumk/sheffield-bioinformatics-core.github.io/_events/rna-seq-introduction-2024-03-20.md

 city: Sheffield, or online
 postcode: S3 7ND
 country: United Kingdom
-location: "Bartolome House, Seminar Room EG03"
+location: "Bartolome House, Seminar Room EG03, or ONLINE"
 speaker: "Dr. Mark Dunning, Dr. Akshay Bhat"
 venue: Bartolome House Seminar Room EG03, or ONLINE
 description: "High-throughput RNA-sequencing is now the standard technique for quantifying transcript abundance in a biological sample of interest.
 In this course we will describe the processes that take place once you submit a library for RNA sequencing.
 We will describe the steps involved to go from sequencing counts to a list of genes that show statistically significant differences between your biological conditions of interest.
 Practical sessions will use the user-friendly Degust interface (https://degust.erc.monash.edu/) to demonstrate tasks such as quality control and assessing differential expression.
 We will also showcase some web sites you can use for enrichment and pathways analysis"